Xylemon/Window-Manager-Scripts/README.md

   program (like wmtimer).
 Perhaps will become more independent over time.

 - videobackground: Handy for making a video play all the time as a desktop background (similar to Windows DreamScene).
-Can be customized to use an video player with any parameters.
+Can be customized to use a video player with any parameters.
 See the [wiki page] [wiki1] on how it can be setup in WindowMaker and feel nicely integrated.